peteroupc/peteroupc.github.io/morealg.md

 If $f$ is a power series written as equation (1), but&mdash;

-- all of the coefficients are non-negative, and
+- all of the coefficients are nonnegative, and
-- one or more of the coefficients are 1 or greater,
+- the coefficients sum to greater than 1,

 Nacu and Peres (2005, proposition 16\)[^1] gave an algorithm which takes the following parameters: